arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2018-09-19-building-the-potterverse-search-engine.markdown

 {% highlight json %}
 {
     "Title": "Harry Potter",
+    "Body": "Harry James[57] Potter (b.
+31 July, 1980[1]) was a half-blood[2] ... ...",
     "Excerpt": "Harry James[57] Potter (b.
 31 July, 1980[1]) was a half-blood[2] ... ...",
     "SourceLink": "http://harrypotter.wikia.com/wiki/Harry Potter"
 }
 {% endhighlight %}

-Here `Title` is the title of the document picked as is from the dump file and `Excerpt` is the first 3000 characters from `Body`.
+Here `Title` is the title of the document picked as is from the dump file and `Excerpt` is the first 3000 characters from `Body` and the `Body` itself.
+I persist `Excerpt` so that, while querying the elasticsearch I need not fetch the entire `Body` of the page, instead I can only select `Excerpt`; inturn saving a lot of network bandwidth.

 The mapping for the index is raw and default, with default analyzer, default tokenizers and default settings, in short no customizations.

 ### Querying the data
-For the first version of search engine, the query to be fired on Elasticsearch is a very basic one with boost given to `Title` match none given to `Excerpt`.
+For the first version of search engine, the query to be fired on Elasticsearch is a very basic one with boost given to `Title` match none given to `Body`.
 Fuzziness is set to `AUTO` for both fields, which ensures that the search engine is also Typo Tolerant.

 For the query `Harry Potter` elasticsearch query that is fired looks like this